SkyH34D/basic-MCP/README.md

-# first-mcp · Minimal MCP Server in TypeScript
+# basic-mcp · Minimal MCP Server in TypeScript

 > **Status:** Proof of concept — designed for quick local testing with Model Context Protocol clients.